Qusra

 Qusra (also Kusra) (قُصرة) is a Palestinian village in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 28 kilometers southeast of Nablus.
 According to the Palestinian Central Bureau of Statistics (PCBS), Qusra had a population of 5,418 inhabitants in 2017.

-According to ARIJ, Israel confiscated land from the two Palestinian villages of Jalud and Qusra in order to construct the two illegal Israeli outposts of Ahiya and Esh Kodesh.
+According to Applied Research Institute–Jerusalem, Israel confiscated land from the two Palestinian villages of Jalud and Qusra in order to construct the two illegal Israeli outposts of Ahiya and Esh Kodesh.

 Location

 Qusra is located 16.3 km south east of Nablus.
 It is bordered by Majdal Bani Fadil and Duma to the east, Jurish to the north, Talfit to the west, and Jalud to the south.

 History

 Ottoman era

 In 1596 the village appeared in Ottoman tax registers under the name of Qusayra as being in the nahiya of Jabal Qubal in the liwa of Nablus.
 It had a population of 14 households, all Muslim.
 The villagers paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and/or beehives; a total of 3,000 akçe.

 According to Finkelstein et al., Qusra has never been surveyed.
 They estimated early Ottoman remains based on Hütteroth and Abdulfattah.

 In 1838 Qusra (spelled Kausara) was classified as a Muslim village in the subdistrict of el-Beitawi.
 The French explorer Victor Guérin described passing by several "magnificent" oaks on the way to the village in May 1870.
 The village, which he called Kesrah, was described as having about 200 inhabitants.
 Guérin also noted several ancient rock-cut cisterns, the largest of which was at the lower part of the village.

 In 1882 the PEF's Survey of Western Palestine (SWP) noted that: "West of the village are foundations, and heaps of stones."
 SWP also described the village (called Kusrah) as: "A village of middling size, on low ground, with olive-trees."
 In the early years of the 20th century, towards the end of Ottoman rule, Qusra was part of the Jalud-based sheikhdom of Mashiyah Dar al-Haj Mahmud which was nominally administered by the Nasr Mansur family.